Resources

 Types of Business SMS Numbers

-- 10DLC local numbers: Stands for ten-digit long code.
-These numbers look like a standard local phone number.
-They are ideal for conversational messaging and everyday business communication.
+• 10DLC local numbers: These ten-digit local numbers look familiar to customers and work well for conversational messaging and everyday business communication.

 Common Use Cases of Business Texting